oscar-system/Oscar.jl/docs/src/ToricVarieties/NormalToricVarieties.md

 For the notation we rely on [Chr91](@cite) and [Ste91](@cite).

 !!! warning
-    Note that the notion of Hirzebruch-Jung continued fraction differs from the commonly known continued fraction.
+    Note that [Chr91](@cite) and [Ste91](@cite) use Hirzebruch-Jung continued fraction, which differ from the commonly known continued fraction from literature and used in the rest of OSCAR.

 ```@docs
 CyclicQuotientSingularity(n::fmpz, q::fmpz)